 Most debit cards don’t charge an annual fee, unless the bank account that the debit card is connected to charges an annual or monthly fee.
 Often bank accounts will waive fees for people who either maintain a certain balance at all times or receive direct deposits of a certain amount every month.

 Many credit cards, however, do charge annual fees and these fees can range from $95 all the way up to $550 for some of the most common consumer credit cards.
-In the case of high annual fee premium cards, the issuers will often offer certain credits that the cardmember can use to lower the burden of the annual fee, for example the Platinum Card from American Express offers a $200 Uber credit, a $200 airline credit and a $100 Saks credit which offsets its $550 annual fee.
+In the case of high annual fee premium cards, the issuers will often offer certain credits that the cardmember can use to lower the burden of the annual fee, for example the Platinum Card from American Express offers an up to $200 Uber credit, an up to $200 airline credit and an up to $100 Saks credit which offsets its $550 annual fee.